coriolan-cs/Python-Arduino-Programmer-GUI/README.md

 - [ ] Add a drop-down menu to select which microcontroller to use
 - [ ] Detect if a .hex file has been chosen and uploadid directly rather than compiling first
 - [ ] Test compatibility on Mac and Linux

+Let me know if you find any bugs!